koenrane/KR-new-site/content/import/understanding-and-controlling-a-maze-solving-policy-network.md

 <hr/>

 As mentioned before, we leafed through the channels and found eleven which visibly track the cheese as we relocate it throughout a maze.
-It turns out that you can patch all the channels at once and retarget behavior that way:
+It turns out that you can modify all the channels at once and retarget behavior that way:

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/wd5rb3yvlhshfaeaguzd)

 Here's retargetability on three randomly generated seeds (we uploaded the first three, not selecting for impressiveness):

-Seed 45,720:
+<figcaption>Seed 45,720:</figcaption>

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/hlv0nboiwjhb1jdenjc2)

-Seed 45,874 isn't very retargetable:
+<figcaption>Seed 45,874 isn't very retargetable:</figcaption>

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/dhjhldyhmp4ec7pbsqun)

-Seed 72,660 is a larger maze, which seems to allow greater retargetability:
+<figcaption>Seed 72,660 is a larger maze, which seems to allow greater retargetability.</figcaption>

 ![](https://res.cloudinary.com/lesswrong-2-0/image/upload/f_auto,q_auto/v1/mirroredImages/cAC4AXiNC5ig6jQnc/czduetvhfk6tfvpd8jvt)

 The cheese subshards didn't have to be so trivially retargetable.
 For example, if the agent had used cheese locations to infer where top-right was, then channel 55 saying "cheese on the left" and channel 88 saying "cheese on the right" could seriously degrade the policy's maze-navigation competence.

 ## Causal scrubbing the cheese-tracking channels